magneticio/vamp.io/content/documentation/installation/index.md

 date: 2016-09-13T09:00:00+00:00
 title: Installation
 ---
-Before you get Vamp up and running on your architecture, it is helpful to understand [how vamp works](/documentation/how-vamp-works/) and the role of each component and its preferred location in [typical architectures](/documentation/how-vamp-works/example-architectures/).
+Before you get Vamp up and running on your architecture, it is helpful to understand [how vamp works](/documentation/how-vamp-works/vamp-components-and-architecture) and the role of each component and its preferred location in a typical architecture.

 If you need help you can find us on [Gitter] (https://gitter.im/magneticio/vamp)